epfldata/sc-public/relation-dsl/README.md

 val symbolSchema = mutable.Map[Rep[_], Schema]()
 ```

-Here is the code of the specialized impleemntation of `project`, implemented as a transformation:
+Here is the code for the specialized implementation of `project`, implemented as a transformation:

 ```scala
 rewrite += symRule {